enerqi/fsharp-netcore-skeleton/README.md

 [Forge](http://forge.run/) may do some or all of the work of this skeleton, but it is currently also not dotnet core.

-[Fable-Suave](https://github.com/fable-compiler/fable-suave-scaffold) is a good example of a combined client/server project similar to this skeleton.
+[SAFE-Stack bookstore](https://github.com/SAFE-Stack/SAFE-BookStore) project is a good example of a combined client/server project similar to this skeleton using the Fable F# to JS compiler for the frontend.

 ## Usage